astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 ```

-> Are you wondering about the syntax in the notation?
+> Are you wondering about the syntax?
 In the preface I had explained why I choose the [alternative syntax](https://www.php.net/manual/en/control-structures.alternative-syntax.php) for PHP in a template file and enclose the individual lines in PHP tags.

 ## Test your Joomla component